top of page

 If your baby has had longer naps than usual

 Adjust bedtime to be a bit later to help balance their sleep schedule.
-Try cap it at 8:30pm.
+Try to cap it at 8:30pm.

 In the event that your baby hasn't napped at daycare